niu-wcs/wrf-run/README.md

-# WRF on Theta @ Argonne #
+# WRF-Run #
 ## Dpt.
 Geographic & Atmospheric Sciences ##
 ## By: Robert C. Fritzen ##

 ### Introduction ###
-This python script package automates the entire WRF process for use on cluster based computers (This package automates for Argonne's Theta Cluster).
+This python script package automates the entire WRF process for use on cluster based computers.
 This is a fully self-contained script package that handles the tasks of obtaining the data, running the pre-processing executables, the WRF process, and forking the task to post-processing scripts for visualization.

+This package has been tested on multiple environments with different scheduling systems, notes are shown below:
+ * Argonne's Theta (COBALT): Fully Supported
+ * Argonne's LCRC (SLURM): Limited Support
+ * NIU's Gaea (PBS): Limited Support

+Systems listed as "Limited Support" are currently being worked on to bring it up to full support.

 ### Requirements ###
 Included in this repository is a post-processing solution written in Python 3 as well as a UPP wrapper.
 If you want to use UPP, you may ignore this section, however, if you plan on using the Python module, you will need two other Python Packages to be installed: